 Here are a few alarming facts contained in the 2013 version of this report (which encompasses only the US):

 - One in three seniors dies with Alzheimer’s or another form dementia.
-(To understand the difference between dementia and Alzheimers read this.)
+(Read this to understand the difference between dementia and Alzheimers.)

 - This year, 450,000 people are expected to die of Alzheimer’s.

 - Someone develops Alzheimer’s every 68 seconds.
 By 2050, this number will be every 33 seconds.